tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/移动应用直传实践_intl.md

 ### Obtain the permanent key

-Permanent keys are required to generate temporary keys.
+You need to get the permanent key to generate temporary keys.
 Log in to [API Key Management](https://console.cloud.tencent.com/cam/capi) to get the permanent keys, including:

 - SecretId
 - SecretKey